crespohector/welcome-to-mod-7/README.md

 ![Scorecard](https://user-images.githubusercontent.com/76798385/206231772-dc23dd10-72fa-4ea6-be20-66db7d9fcfe4.png)

-Ex.
+Ex.)
 Project: Airbnb
 Users (Auth): Create, Read
-1. Listings: Create, Read, Update, Destroy
+1.)
+Listings: Create, Read, Update, Destroy
-2. Bookings: Create, Read, Destroy (Not Editable)
+2.)
+Bookings: Create, Read, Destroy (Not Editable)
-3. Reviews: Create, Read, Update, Destroy
+3.)
+Reviews: Create, Read, Update, Destroy
-4. Ratings: Create, Read (Not Editable, Destroyed with Reviews) Bonus 1.
+4.)
+Ratings: Create, Read (Not Editable, Destroyed with Reviews) Bonus 1.)
 Search: Backend Fetch w/ Params (ideal), Frontend filtering.
-Bonus 2.
+Bonus 2.)
 Google API: Integration

 First feature has to be **full** CRUD. and the second feature can be **3/4** CRUD or full CRUD.
 In the example above, the bookings feature has create, read, and Delete.
 Ideally, update and delete performs the same action so this feature would be considered 3/4 CRUD.